krzysztofzuraw/blog/src/posts/2016-09-03-makefiles.md

 and `@` is discarded before line is passed to the shell.

 But what if I wanted to run my application on different host and port using makefile?
-It's simple just add:
+It's simple - add:

 ```makefile
 run:
     python manage.py runserver --host $(HOST) --port $(PORT)
 ```

-Then you can simply run:
+Then you can run:

 ```shell
 $ make run HOST=127.0.0.1 PORT=8000